chadsansing/adversary-space/gm-resources/planning/session-4.md

 - Prisoner's dilemmas: sudden mirroed, facing cells with tables with guns between them.
 Who attacks?
 "You are lying!", becoming, "Why are you lying?", and then, "It hurts to think that is true!"
 - The leaders is in a cemetery planting seeds in graves: "It is too late on Ifsen, but I can bring them back to life here."
 - A blank tiled expanse, each becoming a screen of the All, war, loss, death, pain, harm: "Reality is the prison!"
+- Mlw PCs become monstrous: "The warriors will kill us!
+This is the only place we can fight back!"

 If the leader agrees to go with the PCs, they all cross back into the interrogation chamber together, shock and overcome the guards, and have a few minutes to decide what to do next.